Table of Contents[Hide][Show]

 5. Indianapolis City Market

-This public market offers free concerts on the first Friday of the month and hosts a farmers market on Wednesday mornings from May through October.
+This public market offers live music on the first Friday of the month and hosts a farmers market on Wednesday mornings from May through October.

 6. Walk, Bike or Run the Indianapolis Cultural Trail

 The 8-mile $63 million Cultural Trail in downtown Indianapolis connects the city’s Cultural Districts.
 It’s a great way to explore the city.
 As a bonus, it’s flanked with $26 million in public art.
-Or just take a stroll along the 3-mile Canal Walk in downtown Indy.
-This is a great way to get outdoors an breathe in the fresh air.
+Or just take a stroll along the 3-mile Canal Walk in downtown Indy where you may spot pedal boats and Venetian-style gondolas as they glide along on the water.
+This is a great way to get outdoors and breathe in the fresh air.

-TravelingMom Tip: Download this file for a self-guided tour before you go.
+TravelingMom Tip: Download this file for a self-guided walking tour before you go.

 Many of Indy’s monuments and memorials to fallen veterans are free.
 The USS Indianapolis was one of the worst at-sea naval disasters in history.
 But it also played a pivotal role at the end of World War II; it was the last U.S. ship to sink.